 The transformation describing the DLA behavior is really simple.
-We use two symbolic values 'mobile and 'fixed to represent respectively a mobile and a fixed particle.
-There are two rules in the transformation: (1) if a diffusing particle is the neighbor of a fixed seed, then it becomes fixed; (2) if a mobile particle is neighbor of an empty place, then it may leave its current position to occupy the empty neighbor.
+We use two symbolic values 'red and 'green to represent respectively a mobile and a fixed particle.
+There are two rules in the transformation:

+- 1. the first rule specifies that if a diffusing particle is the neighbor of a fixed seed, then it becomes fixed (at the current position); - 2. the second one specifies the random diffusion process: if a mobile particle is neighbor of an empty place (position), then it may leave its current position to occupies the empty neighbor (and its current position is made empty).

 Note that the order of the rules is important because the first has priority over the second one.
 Thus, we have :

+'''

+trans dla = {

+'red, 'green => 'green, 'green

+'red, <undef> => <undef>, 'red

+}

+'''